OutsiderLost/Tplink-dec-enc-backup/README.txt

 =================================================

 # Other description:
-the scripts were written to delete or overwrite files it did not need.
+The scripts were written to delete or overwrite files it did not need.
 It works where it is started ("squashfs-root"/root/ or "squashfs-root"/) and always puts the final file in -> "squashfs-root"/root/.
 So where you first worked, you have to continue with that and it will work.